-Animation I
+ART 203 Animation I

 Introduces the student to the basic techniques of animation, combining traditional and computer-generated skills.
 Teaches theoretical elements of the aesthetics of sequential imagery.
-Provides practical experience in two-dimensional and/or three-dimensional animation.
-Exposes the student to a variety of animation techniques through lectures, presentations, classroom work, and outside assignments.
-Prerequisite(s): ART 122.
+Provides practical experience in two-dimensional and/or threedimensional animation.
+Exposes the student to a variety of animation techniques.
 Lecture: 2 hours.
 Laboratory: 4 hours.
 Total: 6 hours per week.

-Animation II
+ART 204 Animation II